misauraleitao/thepawbrew/README.md

 When the page loaded, I scrolled to the PAGES section and clicked it.
 Once it loaded the page comes up with a section called SOURCE.
 I clicked on the drop down menu and selected the option of MASTER and then I clicked SAVE.
+Your page should load automaticly and there will me a message display saying "Your page is now deployed at...."
+During Deployment stage I struggled as the website seemed that it was not going through.
+I then realized that was because I did not name any of the pages index.html.
+Once I added that and updated the file paths it deployed with no issues at all.

 # Credits

 - Media Content- all images used from various sources online
+- Inside the asset folder on images you can find a .txt file with all links for images.

 # Acknowlegments